When you purchase through links on our site, we may earn a commission at no added cost to you. Thanks for supporting us and this small business!

 Given that criteria, we’ve identified a few really cool communities that are on our list of BEST PLACES FOR VANLIFE.

 The mountain biking mecca of the west, Moab has been one of our favorite locations for over a decade.
 What Moab lacks in free, accessible camping close to town, it makes up for in a huge supply of awesome campgrounds that are reasonably priced.
 During the busy months, it can be impossible to find a campsite.
-Since most campsites are first come, first serve, it can be a pain to get one.
+Since most campsites are first come, first serve, it can be a pain to get one, but it’s worth the hassle.
 Between the river, the mountain biking trails, and access to the La Salle mountains, Moab has enough recreational activities to keep you busy for a lifetime.
-As it’s gotten busier, the local culture is less tolerant of tourists.
 Visiting in the off season gives you insight to a laid back, desert culture that Moab locals are known for.
-And these are some of the many reasons why Moab is one of the best placed for vanlife.
+And these are some of the many reasons why Moab is one of the best places for vanlife.

 While definitely not a small town, Bend Oregon is perhaps the perfect place for vanlife.
 Seemingly unlimited public land within a 10 minute drive of downtown makes it easy to find a place to sleep every night after a full day of adventuring.
 Don’t worry about spending half of the day trying to find a campsite, giving you more time to explore.
 There’s also a ton of outdoor activities like hiking, mountain biking, and hot springs.
 To top it off, the river runs right through town and has a whitewater park.
 Completing this picture perfect mountain town, there are restaurants, breweries, farmers markets and an awesome, down-to-earth culture.
 And the best part?
 There is an epic vanlife event at the end of the summer called Descend on Bend that every nomad will love!